Ketamine: Uses, Effects, Interactions & Addiction

 Ketamine overdose

-Ketamine affects everyone differently, often based on physical attributes and substance abuse history.
+Ketamine affects everyone differently, often based on physical attributes and substance use history.
 This makes it hard for the user to determine how much is enough and can lead to an overdose.
-Even experienced users can overdose as they will often take more of the drug in order to reach the dissociative nature of the K-hole.
-A ketamine overdose can result in a total loss of mobility, which can lead to respiratory failure and in extreme cases, death.
+Even experienced users can overdose, as they will often take more of the drug to reach the dissociative state of a K-hole.
+A ketamine overdose can result in a total loss of mobility, which can lead to respiratory failure and, in rare extreme cases, death.

 Ketamine addiction is rare but can happen.
-As the drug alters brain function, it is possible for a person to become physically and psychologically dependent on ketamine.
+As the drug alters brain function, a person can become physically and psychologically dependent on ketamine.
 Once dependence on a substance has taken hold, it often causes negative consequences to an individual's life.
-This is how addiction is measured, with the more negative consequences accumulated the more severe the addiction.
+How a substance use negatively impacts a person's life is how substance use disorders are evaluated and diagnosed according to the DSM-5.

 Signs of ketamine addiction include: